RITHESH89/RITHESH89/README.md

 # 💫 About Me:

 I want to become an AI engineer
-/i like to work in production company
+/ I like to work in production company